Error Mitigation Thresholds in Noisy Random Quantum Circuits: Mean-field theory

 where $\delta_i$ is the deviation from an infinite temperature state, $|s\rangle$ is a two-qubit singlet state across the two copies, and $P_T$ is the projector onto the two-qubit triplet subspace of the two copies.

 The mean-field equations for $\delta_i$ take the form

 where $\Delta_i = \gamma_i - \gamma_a$.
-This simple equation captures much of the basic physics we described in the two-site model, while also exhibiting the phase transition.
+This simple equation captures much of the basic physics we find later in the random circuit models, including the presence of a phase transition.
 Notably, we can see that at weak values of the disorder, the interaction term acts as a restoring force towards the fixed point $\delta_i = 0$.
 The other fixed point $\delta_i = -3/4$ corresponds to an unphysical density matrix, which is unstable at weak disorder.
 At a critical disorder strength of $|\Delta_1| = 3J$ (see App.~\ref{app:mft}), however, the $\delta_i = 0$ fixed point becomes unstable.
 The dynamics flows to a new stable fixed point which is an unphysical density matrix.
 Thus, we see that the above threshold phase in the mean-field theory is characterized by an instabilty of the density matrix to unphysical states.

 To rigorously characterize the threshold behavior, particularly in finite-dimensional systems, we need a more systematic treatment of the correlations in the state beyond the mean-field approximation.
-To develop this approach, it is convenient to return to the circuit models.
-In these discrete models, the connections to the physics of the RFIM become more explicit.
+To develop this approach, we turn to the discrete circuit models.
+An added benefit of this formulation is that the connections to the RFIM become more explicit.